You want smart political talk without the meltdowns?

 Ronna McDaniel and your call straight ahead.

-Newt Gingrich came into power and we took back the House because you stood on the Capitol steps and said, This is our contract to America for what we're gonna do if we're elected and put in power.
+Newt Gingrich came into power and we took back the House because he stood on the Capitol steps and said, this is our contract to America for what we're going to do if we're elected and put in power.

 I hope Kevin McCarthy and the Republicans will do the same thing, that they go forward and it can't just be this is what Joe Biden's America is doing wrong.